Krak9n/little-goblin/README.md

 Good Luck~.

-Also, credits to this amazing tutorials:
+Also, credits to these amazing tutorials:
 + [by namishh](https://github.com/namishh/webby)
 + [by ryan radder](https://medium.com/@ryanradder0/building-an-http-server-from-scratch-a-journey-beyond-frameworks-28dc49e94a2a)
 </samp>